ijsto/eslint-config/readme.md

 <img width="500px" src="https://raw.githubusercontent.com/ijsto/eslint-config/master/img/jumbo-v2.png"/>
 </p>

-# ESLint and Prettier setup for VS Code
+# **ESLint and Prettier setup for VS Code**

-A set of awesome ESLint + Prettier configs.
+- A set of awesome ESLint + Prettier configs.
-Makes it easier to work with React, Next.js, Node apps.
+- Makes it easier to work with React, Next.js, Node apps.

-This package is intended for use with VS Code, however, can be easily used with any text editors.
+- This package is intended for use with VS Code, however, can be easily used with any text editors.

+> This package will automatically detect if you're using React, Next.js, Node (and other in near future), and apply appropriate linting rules. 👌🏼

-# Installation
+# **Installation**

 > ### **You may need to restart VSCode once installed.**